Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Mathematical analysis of Monte-Carlo estimators of

 where $i_1,\dots,i_d \in \{0,\dots,n_r-1\}$ are the unique integers determined by the decomposition in base~$n_r$ of $n-1$, i.e. $n-1=\sum_{k=1}^d i_k n_r^{k-1}$, \item for any $p\in\{1,\dots,P\}$, the function $G \ni x \mapsto E^p_x=\E[Y^p|X=x]$ is Lipschitz continuous with constant $L$ for the $\|\|_\infty$ norm on $\R^d$. \end{enumerate} Then, we have

 With this upper bound, taking $J\sim c \varepsilon^{-d-2}$ and $N_r\sim c' \varepsilon^{-d}$ for some constants $c,c'>0$ is an asymptotic optimal choice to have $\E[(\widehat{I}^{LSMC}-I)^2] =O(\varepsilon^2)$, with an overall computational cost in $O(\varepsilon^{-d-2})$. \end{proposition} In comparison with the MLMC estimator, it is worth to notice that $\widehat{I}^{LSMC}$ suffers from the curse of dimensionality.
+This is a well-known weakness of Least Squares Monte Carlo, see e.g.~\cite[Section 8.2]{Gobet}, which is not related to our particular problem.
 The larger is the dimension of~$G$ (the space where $X$ takes values), the more it requires computational effort.
 As we will see, for the problem of the calculation of the SCR for ALM management, this is particularly detrimental.
+The MLMC antithetic estimator~\eqref{Antithetic_MLMC_estim} has the clear advantage to converge with the same computational cost $O(\varepsilon^{-2})$ as an unbiased Monte-Carlo estimator, independently from the dimension of the problem.

 \begin{proof} From the definition of $\widehat{I}^{LSMC}$~\eqref{def_ILSMC}, we get by using $(a+b)^2\le 2a^2 +2b^2$ and Jensen's inequality:

 Now, Theorem~8.2.4~\cite{Gobet} gives

 We recall that $\widehat{\gamma}^P_{n,J}=\max_{p=1,\dots,P}\widehat{\alpha}^p_{n,J}$ and observe that for $X_j\in B_n$, we have